mozilla/mozilla-opennews/what/fellowships/info/index.md

 <p class="bodybig">The Knight-Mozilla fellowships present a unique opportunity for people who like to code and who want to influence the future of journalism on the web. </p>

 ###FELLOWSHIP TIMELINE
+The application for the 2016 fellowship will be open from June 10 to August 21, 2015.

-2015 Fellowships begin in calendar year 2015 and last for 10 months.
-Each Fellow's start date will be individualized for the needs of that Fellow and the news organization, but most Fellowships will begin in February or March of 2015.
+The 2016 fellowships begin in calendar year 2016 and last for 10 months.
+Each fellow's start date will be individualized for the needs of that fellow and the news organization, but most fellowships will begin in February or March of 2016.

 ###FELLOWSHIP LOCATIONS
 Fellows are based, unless special circumstances dictate, in the town of their host news organization.
-In 2015, the Fellows will be based with:

-* The Guardian in London, UK
-* La Nacion in Buenos Aires, Argentina
-* NPR in Washington, DC
-* Vox Media in Austin, TX; Washington, DC; or New York, NY
-* Center for Investigative Reporting in Emeryville, CA (just outside San Francisco)
-* New York Times in New York, NY
-* Washington Post in Washington, DC; or New York, NY
+We are in the process of selecting the news organizations that will host fellows in 2016 and will announce the organizations and their locations on June 10, 2015.

-We make every attempt to match skills of Fellows with needs of news organizations when matching Fellow to organization.
+We make every attempt to match skills of fellows with needs of news organizations when matching fellow to organization.

 ###STIPEND AND FINANCIAL BENEFITS
-The Knight-Mozilla Fellowship is designed to allow flexibility for both Fellows and Fellowship Partners. **The standard Fellowship offers a stipend of $60,000, paid in 10 monthly installments.** Fellows are responsible for remitting all applicable taxes and other government payments as required.
+The Knight-Mozilla Fellowship is designed to allow flexibility for both fellows and fellowship Partners. **The standard Fellowship offers a stipend of $60,000, paid in 10 monthly installments.** Fellows are responsible for remitting all applicable taxes and other government payments as required.

-Mozilla may, in consultation with Fellows and Fellowship Partners, elect to vary the amount and duration to accommodate the needs and availability of individual fellows and newsrooms.
+Mozilla may, in consultation with fellows and fellowship partners, elect to vary the amount and duration to accommodate the needs and availability of individual fellows and newsrooms.

-To help offset cost of living, the Fellowship also provides supplements for childcare and health insurance, and helps pay for research/equipment and books.
+To help offset cost of living, the fellowship also provides supplements for childcare and health insurance, and helps pay for research/equipment and books.
 If you relocate for a fellowship, we will also supplement your housing and moving expenses.
-The Fellowship also covers the costs of required travel for Fellowship activities.
+The fellowship also covers the costs of required travel for fellowship activities.

 Supplements below listed as yearly maximums.

-<h3>Housing Supplement (for relocating Fellows only)</h3>
+<h3>Housing Supplement</h3>
 <table>
 <tr>
-<td>Single, married or partnered Fellow
+<td>Single, married or partnered fellow
 <td>$5,000
 </tr>
 <tr>